DavAug/chi/docs/source/getting_started/quick_overview.rst

 Simulation of measurements
 **************************

-Measurements are in chi modelled using a :class:`chi.ErrorModel` of the form
+Measurements are in chi modelled using a :class:`chi.ErrorModel` on top of the :class:`chi.MechanisticModel` of the form

 .. math::
     y(\psi, t) = \bar{y}(\psi, t) + \epsilon (\bar{y}, \sigma, t),